Euclidean space: Technical definition

 A Euclidean vector space is a finite-dimensional inner product space over the real numbers.

 A Euclidean space is an affine space over the reals such that the associated vector space is a Euclidean vector space.
-Euclidean spaces are sometimes called Euclidean affine spaces for distinguishing them from Euclidean vector spaces.
+Euclidean spaces are sometimes called Euclidean affine spaces to distinguish them from Euclidean vector spaces.

 If E is a Euclidean space, its associated vector space (Euclidean vector space) is often denoted $\overrightarrow E.$ The dimension of a Euclidean space is the dimension of its associated vector space.

-The elements of E are called points and are commonly denoted by capital letters.
+The elements of E are called points, and are commonly denoted by capital letters.
 The elements of $\overrightarrow E$ are called Euclidean vectors or free vectors.
-They are also called translations, although, properly speaking, a translation is the geometric transformation resulting of the action of a Euclidean vector on the Euclidean space.
+They are also called translations, although, properly speaking, a translation is the geometric transformation resulting from the action of a Euclidean vector on the Euclidean space.